Toulouse Capitole University: Partnerships

-Toulouse 1 Capitole University is a founding member of the Federal University of Toulouse Midi-Pyrénées (Université fédérale de Toulouse Midi-Pyrénées), the association of universities and higher education institutions (ComUE), which is reconstituting the collective Université de Toulouse.
-Membership includes all large campuses in Toulouse: Jean Jaurès, Paul Sabatier University, Sciences Po Toulouse, INSA Toulouse, ISAE-SUPAERO, as well as the Grande école Toulouse Business School and the 7 Grandes écoles of the National Polytechnic Institute of Toulouse.
+Toulouse Capitole University is a founding member of the Federal University of Toulouse Midi-Pyrénées (Université fédérale de Toulouse Midi-Pyrénées), the association of universities and higher education institutions (ComUE), which is reconstituting the collective Université de Toulouse.
+Membership includes all large campuses in Toulouse: Jean Jaurès, Paul Sabatier University, Sciences Po Toulouse, INSA Toulouse, ISAE-SUPAERO, as well as the Grande école Toulouse Business School and the seven Grandes écoles of the National Polytechnic Institute of Toulouse.
 The university and Toulouse Business School (TBS) jointly award a EFMD-Accredited Ph.D. in management, faculty and students have access to the TBS Research Centre, and TBS research faculty serve on the board of directors.
 As a collective higher education structure, the Federal University of Toulouse Midi-Pyrénées is the fourth largest in France with over 130,000 students, faculty, and staff.

+Toulouse Capitole University is also associated with the Catholic University of Toulouse, particularly for legal studies.

 Libraries and Learning Centers

 The University of Toulouse I Capitole Library is the heir to the former university library created in 1879.
 Initially an inter-university library, its social sciences section was constituted as a Collective Service of Documentation in 1995.
 It is now made up of four libraries spread across the university campus.

 The Arsenal library, representative of the modern architectural movement(Brutalism), was built in 1972 by the architects Paul de Noyers and Noël Le Maresquier.
 It offers 900 reading places.
 In addition to the 45,000 volumes belonging to the prestigious old collection (end of the 19th century - middle of the 20th century) and the volumes inherited from the Law-Literature section, the collections are now specialized in the disciplines taught at the university.

 In 1996, a 450-seat library was installed in the renovated premises of the former Toulouse Tobacco Factory, which is now listed as a historical monument.
 Two other libraries make up Toulouse 1 Capitole's library facilities: the Garrigou library located in the heart of the historic building of the old Faculties and the Boutaric library.
 These libraries collaborate with the documentation centers of the university's teaching and research units.

-In terms of written and documentary heritage, 300,000 e-books complete a collection of 440,000 printed works, theses and dissertations.
-Over 57,000 online journals are added to the 650 print journal subscriptions; while some 60 specialized databases allow for in-depth bibliographic research.
+In terms of written and documentary heritage, 320,000 e-books complete a collection of 568,000 printed works, 57,000 theses and dissertations.
+Over 80,500 online journals are added to the 390 print journal subscriptions; while some 75 specialized databases allow for in-depth bibliographic research.